openalloc/flowapps/README.md

 _Power Tools for the Do-It-Yourself Investor_

-The _flowapps_ Github repository includes two Xcode application projects in a shared Xcode workspace:
+The workspace in this Github repository has been broken up into separate projects.
+The two top-level projects are the ‘Flow’ apps:

-- [FlowAllocator](https://openalloc.github.io/FlowAllocator/index.html) - a sophisticated portfolio rebalancing tool
+- [FlowAllocator](https://github.com/openalloc/FlowAllocator) - a sophisticated portfolio rebalancing tool

-- [FlowWorth](https://openalloc.github.io/FlowWorth/index.html) - a tool for tracking the value and performance of a portfolio over time
+- [FlowWorth](https://github.com/openalloc/FlowWorth) - a tool for tracking the value and performance of a portfolio over time

 These applications are part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.